BuilderIO/figma-html/README.md

 const layers = htmlToFigma(document.body)
 // E.g. send these to the REST API, or generate a .figma.json file that can be uploaded through the Figma plugin
 ```

+## Limitations

+Importing HTML layers to Figma is a best-effort process.
+Even getting 90% there can save you a ton of time, only having to clean up a few things.

+A few known limitations:

+- not all element types are supported (e.g. iframe, pseudoelements)
+- not all CSS properties are supported or fully supported
+- not all types of media are supported (video, animated gifs, etc)
+- all fonts have to be uploaded to Figma or a best effort fallback will be used

+If you find any issues or have feedback at all please [make an issue](https://github.com/BuilderIO/html-to-figma/issues/new)

 <br />
 <br />